 Simply type the numbers 141 before the phone number you plan to call.

-Yes, this is the same system used on landlines, first introduced to stop people getting your number when they dialled 1471.
+This is the same system used on landlines, first introduced to stop people getting your number when they dialled 1471.
 You can do the same on a mobile.

 If you don’t want anyone to see your number when you call, you can tweak your Android phone’s settings to stop this happening.